bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ## Setup

-To get type safe feature flags, extend the definition of `Bucket.Flags` and defines which flags you have.
+To get type safe feature flags, extend the definition of `Flags` and defines which flags you have.
 See the example below for the details.
 If no explicit flag definitions are provided, there will be no types checked flag lookups.